-You will need a letter from the University of Birmingham called a 'Short-term Study Visa letter', you will need to request this from the University Admissions department.
+You will need a letter from the University of Birmingham called a 'Short-term Study Visa letter', you will need to request this from Admissions if you haven't received this already.

 When to apply

-The earliest you can submit your application is 3 months before your date of travel to the UK.
-Remember that the visa will expire 6 months after the date the visa is granted to study a short course (or after 11 months if studying an English language course).
+The earliest you can submit your application is 3 months before your date of your intended travel to the UK.
+Your visa will be valid for a period of 6 months to allow you to study a short course (or valid for 11 months if studying an English language course).
 Check the guide to processing times to find out how long getting a visa might take in the country you are applying from.

 How to apply

 Both visa and non-visa nationals will be required to make a short term study visa application from outside of the UK by completing an online application form.

 - Your current passport as well as any previous passports you have used to travel to the UK

 - Evidence that you can support yourself during your trip, eg bank statements or payslips for the last 6 months.
 This should include evidence of money to pay for: course fees, accommodation, daily subsistence (meals, etc), onward or return flights.